torrez/detweet/README.md

 learn how to create a cookie_secret)

 Anyway, it doesn’t work.
-For some reason Twitter’s API says the user’s ability to retweet is turned off, but it doesn’t actually do it. <strike>I do not know why and can’t spend time figuring it out.</strike> I am told it actually does work, it just takes some time.
+For some reason Twitter’s API says the user’s ability to retweet is turned off, but it doesn’t actually do it. <s>I do not know why and can’t spend time figuring it out.</s> I am told it actually does work, it just takes some time.
 Feel free to take this code and deploy it yourself.